karagol-taner/Molecular-Dynamics-on-AWS-and-Cloud-Computing/README.md

 Our recently published paper explores:

-**Optimized GROMACS Performance on Colab: By re-compiling GROMACS on Colab, we achieved significant speed-ups compared to the default pre-compiled version.
+**Optimized GROMACS Performance on Colab**: By re-compiling GROMACS on Colab, we achieved significant speed-ups compared to the default pre-compiled version.

-**Session Management Solutions: Methods to address session timeouts and hardware limitations by saving progress to Google Drive and resuming interrupted simulations.
+**Session Management Solutions**: Methods to address session timeouts and hardware limitations by saving progress to Google Drive and resuming interrupted simulations.

-**GPU vs. TPU Benchmarks: Comparative analysis of CUDA-enabled GPUs versus Google TPUv2 units, with insights into their relative advantages for MD simulations.
+**GPU vs. TPU Benchmarks**: Comparative analysis of CUDA-enabled GPUs versus Google TPUv2 units, with insights into their relative advantages for MD simulations.

 ## References
 1. Amazon Web Services.
 "Amazon EC2" Accessed February 22, 2024. https://aws.amazon.com/ec2/.